 Payment by cheque or credit card.
-Deadline is always 15th of the month Contact us at GPO Box 3089, Canberra 2601, or e-mail ed.voice@cg.catholic.org.au or visit www.orourkefunerals.com.au
+Deadline is always 15th of the month Contact us at GPO Box 3089, Canberra 2601, or e-mail ed.voice@cg.catholic.org.au people and events

 Advertisers please note that it is a policy of Catholic Voice that advertisements for prayers do not carry phrases such as "your request will be granted" or "prayer must be published", or "publication must be promised".